bloomdata-com-my/datasets/README.md

 - No empty strings or null values found in column: 'seller_id'.
 - No empty strings or null values found in column: 'seller_city'.
 - No empty strings or null values found in column: 'seller_state'.
-- No columns with non-standard English characters found in column: 'seller_id'.
+- No non-standard English characters found in column: 'seller_id'.
 - Non-standard English characters found in column: 'seller_city'.
 - Performed normalization on the following column: 'seller_city'.
-- No columns with non-standard English characters found in column: 'seller_state'.
+- No non-standard English characters found in column: 'seller_state'.
 - Since 'seller_id' column is unique, no further data cleaning is needed.

 - Below are the first 3 rows of the 'sellers' table after processing and storing in the database.
 The complete table is available in 'sellers.parquet'.